Homemade Photo Magnets - Perfect for Father's Day

 The most important step is your photo.
 Choose pictures that are small in size so the persons whole head will fit in the finished stone magnet.
 Do not use photos you have ran off yourself on an ink jet printer as the ink will run when you apply the glue.

 Now cut out the photo, cutting about 3/8 of an inch inside the line.
 You want your photo to be smaller than the stone so no photo edges stick out of the back.
-I wasn't sure if I should use pure glue or a little water mixed in to thin it so I opted to use a half teaspoon of water to a teaspoon of glue.
-I don't know if there is a wrong way or right way but when I make these again I may skip the water and just glue.

 Press the photo to the stone, photo face side up to the stones flat back.
 Press firmly to 'smoosh' the glue.
 Lay on foil or parchment to dry completely.